TomStrepsil/web-toggle-point/docs/CONTRIBUTING.md

 npm run danger:local
 ```
 > [!NOTE]
 > N.B.
-The `danger:local` script requires changes to be committed, otherwise you will receive the message:
+The `danger:local` script requires staged changes to be committed, otherwise you will receive the message:
 >
 > `No git changes detected between head and main`